 Modern historians and legal scholars have criticized Holmes’s opinion for being unenlightened and unduly harsh, pointing to portions of the opinion where Holmes assumed that disabled persons were not among the “best citizens,” that the “degenerate offspring” of “feeble-minded” persons would either become criminals or starve, and that unless such persons were sterilized society would become swamped by incompetence.

-In Holmes’s defense, the Virginia sterilization law was written by a democratically elected state legislature, and its judgment was entitled to some deference.
-Moreover, compulsory sterilization was part of the Eugenics Movement, a popular but paternalistic reform movement that was based on the premises that the “lower classes” were too ignorant to practice birth control or otherwise take care of themselves and that eradicating “feeble-minded” persons from the population was humane.
+In Holmes’s defense (if there is one), it could be said that the Virginia sterilization law was written by a democratically elected state legislature, and its judgment was presumably entitled to some deference.
+Moreover, compulsory sterilization was part of the very popular and widely-accepted Eugenics Movement, a paternalistic reform movement based on the premises that the “lower classes” were too ignorant to practice birth control or otherwise take care of themselves and that eradicating “feeble-minded” persons from the population was humane.

 The Buck case had international repercussions.
 Hitler’s 1933 law “For the Prevention of Hereditarily Diseased Offspring” resulted in more than four thousand sterilizations; at the Nuremberg trials, Nazi doctors read from the Buck opinion, claiming the U.S. precedent as a defense.